chriskhawaja/MinecraftServer/README.md

     ![MCPhoto21](https://github.com/chriskhawaja/MinecraftServer/assets/153021794/ec83ef06-212f-4dae-b0ea-cdc49142c16d)

-IMPORTANT - It is essential to secure any server you have working on your system I recommend downloading a firewall onto your Pi such as UFW (Uncomplicated Firewall) and an Anti-Malware program such as Clam AV
+IMPORTANT - It is essential to secure any server you have working on your system
+  - I recommend downloading a firewall onto your Pi such as UFW (Uncomplicated Firewall) and an Anti-Malware program such as Clam AV
-I hold no responsibility for any print server that is unsecure, make sure to secure your server!
+  - I hold no responsibility for any Minecraft server that is unsecure, make sure to secure your server!

 **** Picture used at the top of personal project is not mine (taken from Google)